aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 ## Salty Dog Exile: Recruit Bodyguard Ai

-**Description**: Recruit Ai Body guards from your XM8 or from placed objects on the map.
+**Description:** Recruit Ai Body guards from your XM8 or from placed objects on the map.

-How it works: Deploy a statue from your Xm8 using beef parts.
+**How it works:** Deploy a statue from your Xm8 using beef parts.
 Scroll on the spawned statue & choose "Recruit Bodyguard".
 The statue despawns & an ai will appear in your group.

-Rules: Can't deploy the ai guard in a safe zone.
+**Rules:** Can't deploy the ai guard in a safe zone.
 Ai despawns on restarts.
 Ai only attacks mission ai (only tested on DMS Ai).
 I would like to change the ai to help kill other Exile Players.